Conorsmine/PlayerDataManipulator/README.md

 # Player Data Manipulator (*PDM*)

 ## Info
 *PDM* is still in early development and testing; Bugs, errors, code and commands are subject to change.
+Check the [wiki](https://github.com/Conorsmine/PlayerDataManipulator/wiki) for an overview of the plugin.

-*PDM* ist a spigot plugin intended to help server administrators deal with corrupted players.
+*PDM* is a spigot plugin intended to help server administrators deal with corrupted players.
 Furthermore, *PDM* tries to provide other useful features, such as an almost universal solution for viewing a players inventory.
 Please view the Wiki for more information.